 Project Delivery: Design-Bid-Build vs. Design-Build

 “Project delivery” refers to the method used to plan, design, and construct your remodeling project.
-If you value a low-stress remodeling experience, start by choosing a method of project delivery that maximizes up-front planning and minimizes unpleasant surprises.
+Most remodeling contractors fall into one of two camps: Design-Bid-Build (a.k.a. traditional remodeling) or Design-Build.

 If you’ve remodeled before (especially in our lovely hamlet of Lancaster, PA), you’ve likely experienced some version of a traditional method of project delivery called Design-Bid-Build.